splynx/docs/files/en/payment_systems/integrapay/integrapay.md

 Before making any payment it's required to set up the bank account or the credit card, depends on what option customers would like to use to pay.

-Navigate to `Finance → Pay via IntegraPay direct debit` and type the required credentials.
+Navigate to `Finance → IntegraPay payment credentials` and type the required credentials.

 ![(image)](8.png)